Kihyun: Public image and impact

 Kihyun has been known for his singing ability, recording numerous television dramas soundtracks and vocal cover videos of various genres.
-As the main vocalist of Monsta X, he has always captivated the K-pop fans by showing off his unwavering live skills despite the group's unique strong performances, which also earned him the honorifics "K-pop God" and "Vocal God".
+As the main vocalist of Monsta X, he has captivated the K-pop fans by showing off his live skills despite the group's strong performances, which also earned him the honorifics "K-pop God" and "Vocal God".

 In October 2019, an official statement from Kakao M revealed that Monsta X, which Kihyun is assigned, received 7,906 shares (about ,000,000,000) of it to resolve issue rights to strengthen solidarity with affiliates and entertainers.
 The group is one of many Kakao M-affiliated artists who received stocks from the company, of which according to reports, is also preparing to rejoin Korea Exchange through a re-IPO.

 In July 2022, he was voted as "Emotional Vocal Tone King Idol", with a vote rate of 30.62% out of a total of 297,873 votes after fierce competition among many candidates, including Mamamoo's Wheein, Kim Jae-hwan, and BTS' Jimin.
 Kihyun was also consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 41st in 2018, 43rd in 2019, 59th in 2020, 76th in 2021, and 75th in 2022.
 He was also consistently ranked in the "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, with the highest ranking at 24th in June 2020.

 In September 2022, Architect Professor Yoo Hyun-jun expressed his gratitude to Kihyun for watching Sherlock Hyun-jun videos on YouTube during a delayed flight.
 Because of this, "Sherlock Hyun-jun" became a real-time trend on Twitter and the number of YouTube subscribers also increased, exceeding 470,000.

 He had inspired the group Blitzers for his "cool expression" on stage.